FortiethAtom4/nanovote/README.md

 # HOW TO ADD YOUR OWN CUSTOM COMMANDS

-The bot has been organized so that adding new commands is easy to do without getting too deep in the weeds of it all.
-Here are the high-level steps involved in making a new class of commands and adding them to the bot:
+The bot has been organized so that adding to it is easy to do without getting too deep in the weeds of it all.
+You can add a suite of custom commands by simply programming them in the file `custom_commands.py`.
-1. Create a copy of one of the `.py` files in the `cogs` folder.
-Make sure your copy is also in that same folder.
-2. Change the filename to whatever you want.
-3. In your new file, change the class name at the top to a name of your choosing.
-Just make sure there isn't another cog with the same name.
-    - After you rename the class, you'll need to change the name within the `setup` method at the bottom of the file to the name you chose.
-4. Delete all the code in that cog class EXCEPT the function called `__init__`.
-Be careful not to delete `setup`.
+- Remember: Discord bot commands must have unique names.
+When you write new commands, be sure to choose names that are not already in use elsewhere!
+- You can rename the file/class to whatever you would like, but if you do you will need to update the `cogs` list variable in `config.py` with the updated file name.
-5. Code whatever you want in your new mostly-empty class.
-If you're unfamiliar with making Discord bot commands, feel free to copy-paste commands from the other cogs to try them out, or peruse the Pycord documentation for more info.
+- If you're unfamiliar with making Discord bot commands, feel free to copy-paste code from the other cogs to try them out, or peruse the [Pycord documentation](https://docs.pycord.dev/en/stable/) for more info.
-6. In `config.py`, add the name of your file to the `cogs` list variable.
-Make sure not to include the `.py` extension; you just need the base name.
-If everything else has been done right, your commands should now be available in the bot for testing/usage when you run `python nanovote.py`.
+Once everything has been added, your commands should now be available in the bot for testing/usage when you run `python nanovote.py`.

 # KNOWN BUGS
 1. setting a player's vote value after they have voted does not update any current votes.